What is Hormone Optimization?

 Estrogen, progesterone, and testosterone are among those most commonly replicated and used in treatment.
 These are then used as a treatment for men and women whose own hormones are low or out of balance.
 Bioidentical hormone pellets are the only type of treatment providing sustained hormone levels for three to six months.

 Hormone optimization works to get your hormones back to peak levels.
 With multiple treatment options available, we can help you combat decreased sex drive, weight gain, muscle weakness, and other symptoms.
-If you think hormone optimization can help your wellness goals, talk to HYDRO Infusions.
+If you think hormone optimization can help your wellness goals, talk to Hydro Med Spa.
 Our hormone specialists will answer your questions and work with you to develop a customized care plan.

 Previous